 Take an opportunity for personal growth

 Often when we think of committing to self-care, we think of small, physically tangible and immediate things that will get us instant results.
 A massage.
 A yoga class.
 A time for meditation.
 Anything that can give us instant gratification from every day stress is a go-to for assessing our self-care.
 While these are important pieces to self-care, we should also focus our main efforts on our foundational self-care commitments.
 The ones that build us up and change the way we do things consistently.
 How can you find big picture ways to live your best life in the new year?

-Put a positive spin on your frame of mind.
+Put a positive spin on your frame of mind

 Thinking about things more positively is easier said than done, and it’s not an instant gratification kind of self-care.
-Positivity takes commitment every day and challenges your entire core of thinking!
+Positivity takes commitment every day and challenges your entire core of thinking.
 For example, if you get to a new travel assignment and it’s not measuring up to what you expected, try to reframe your way of thinking.
-Instead of focusing on all the ways your assignment isn’t measuring up (i.e. - the city is boring, your coworkers aren’t friendly, your housing is kinda crappy, etc.), think about how you can make a positive impact on your situation:
+Instead of focusing on all the ways your assignment isn’t measuring up (i.e. - the city is boring, your coworkers aren’t friendly, your housing is crappy, etc.), think about how you can make a positive impact on your situation:

-• Maybe the city you’re currently taking an assignment in requires a little more in-depth research to find fun activities?
+Maybe the city you’re currently taking an assignment in requires a little more in-depth research to find fun activities?
 Additionally, we're living through a pandemic, so your frame of mind in a "boring" town is everyone else's frame of mind too.
-Keep heart-- no matter how dull or boring a city appears to be, there’s always something to do, otherwise nobody would live there!
-Try asking locals what they like to do for fun or take on a new hobby you haven’t tried yet.
-This is an opportunity to meet new people and try new things.
+Keep heart-- no matter how dull or boring a city appears to be, there’s always something to do, (otherwise nobody would live there.)